Learn About Iron: Fighting Fatigue with Iron - Cooper Complete

 Two Types of Iron

 So why is iron deficiency common even in first-world countries?
 The most common reason for iron deficiency is low iron intake in a normal diet.
 Fruits and vegetables are top sources of iron, however, a CDC study in 2019 found that less than 15 percent of Americans ate the recommended amount of fruits and vegetables.
-A daily multivitamin with iron can help support healthy eating habits to ensure iron absorption.
+A daily multivitamin with iron can help support healthy eating habits that support iron absorption.
 There are two forms of iron in the diet:

 • Heme iron: Derived from hemoglobin and found in animal foods that originally contained hemoglobin, heme iron can be found in animal foods such as meat, fish, and poultry.
 The body better absorbs heme iron.